 A dragon may just a fantasy creature in fairytales and mythologies, but Indonesia begs to differ.
-Indonesia’s Komodo Island serve as some kind of proof for this as dragons roam freely here.
+Indonesia’s Komodo Island serves as some kind of proof for this.
+As dragons roam freely here.
 Well, it is not a stereotypical dragon, with its dark wings and fire-breathing mouth.

-But Komodo Dragon of Indonesia is not by any means less intriguing.
-And their reputation is definitely just as scary as a mythological dragon.
+But Komodo dragon is not by any means less intriguing.
+And their reputation is definitely just as scary as the mythological dragon.
 The Komodo dragon (Varanus komodoensis) is the largest known living lizard monitor.
 Its big size sometimes times up to 3 meters in length.

-The attribute from its evolutionary adaptation as Komodo has been living without significant predators.
-Komodo Dragon is endemic to the islands of Flores, East Nusa Tenggara.
-Besides in Komodo Island, the animal also lives in its neighboring islands, like Gili Motang and Rinca.
+The attribute of its evolutionary adaptation is Komodo has been living without other significant predators.
+Komodo Dragon is endemic to the Flores island, East Nusa Tenggara.
+Besides Komodo Island, the animal also lives in its neighboring islands, like Gili Motang and Rinca.
 Even though the biggest population is in Komodo Island, with 2000 komodo inhabiting here.

-Komodo Island itself is dubbed as the driest place in Indonesia.
+Komodo Island itself is dubbed as one the driest place in Indonesia.
 Rugged terrain with round hills spread across the island.
-Vegetation is fewer, less greenery in some spots and the temperature can go as high as 40 C. A stark contrast compared to other wildlife in Indonesia which commonly consists of tropical rain-forests.
+Vegetation is fewer, less greenery in some spots, and the temperature can go as high as 40°C. A stark contrast compared to other wildlife nature in Indonesia.
+Which commonly consists of tropical rain-forests.

 Trekking In Komodo Island